• Skip to main content

 Does jackfruit taste like meat?

 No, not at all.
-It really just have a nice shred-y texture.
+It really just has a nice shred-y texture.
 Jackfruit does add lots of nutrients to your meal, like vitamins and antioxidants, but its "meaty" texture is the main reason why it became so popular.

-Can I use fresh jackfruit
+Can I use fresh jackfruit?

-Where to find canned jackfruit
+Where can I find canned jackfruit?

 Close up on a vegan jackfruit curry filled with snap peas and red pepper.
 You can see the creamy coconut curry sauce from a close point of view.